Lanxin2626/jr-git-intro/second.md

-This is a git process training
+This is a git training